Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-6-React-Hooks-Deep-Dive/lesson-6-React-Hooks-Deep-Dive.md

 The theme variable will now have access to whatever was passed into the context provider or, if that isn’t available, whatever was passed to the context object as a default.

 In your case you haven’t defined the context provider yet, but have passed in the default values.
-So, uour theme variable will look like this:
+So, your theme variable will look like this:

 ```
 {